jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-09-10-how-to-dispose-of-a-lipo-battery-safely/index.md

 ![lipo battery with leads cut and shorted](how-to-dispose-of-a-lipo-6.jpg)

-You can then save the balance plug, XT60 plug and all the leads in case you need them for something.
+You can then save the balance plug, XT60 plug, and all the leads in case you need them for something.
 Check your local hobby shop for recycling the lipos, or if there isn't one, some electronics stores might accept you recycling your lipos there.

 [0]: Linkslist
 [1]: https://bit.ly/lipo-killer